POptUS/IBCDFO/docs/pounders.rst

 * -3 - a ``NaN`` was encountered
 * -4 - error in TRSP Solver
 * -5 - unable to get model improvement with current parameters

+For more detailed information please refer to :cite:t:`POUNDERS_TAO_2017`.
+A brief description can also be found in :cite:t:`UNEDF0_2010`.

 Python
 ------